SEND Information Report 2022-2023

 Lesson observations by senior staff ensure the school continues to develop its inclusive ethos and training needs are identified from these observations.

-The expertise and training of staff to support children and young people with SEN
+The expertise and training of staff to support children and young people with SEND

-Our staff receive regular training and all of our teachers hold Qualified Teaching Status.
+Our staff receive regular training and updates on SEND, and all of our teachers hold Qualified Teaching Status.

-The Assistant Headteacher / SENCo has an MA in Education and the National Award for SEND Coordination.
+The Assistant Headteacher / SENDCo has an MA in Education and the National Award for SEND Coordination.